 Rachel Rambach grew up in Springfield, Illinois, where she participated in and studied all types of music from an early age.
-She completed her bachelors degree in voice performance at Rollins College in Winter Park, Florida, where she graduated summa cum laude.
-Rachel went on to earn her masters degree in music therapy from Illinois State University, again receiving top honors.
+She completed her bachelor’s degree in voice performance at Rollins College in Winter Park, Florida, where she graduated summa cum laude.
+Rachel went on to earn her master’s degree in music therapy from Illinois State University, again receiving top honors.
 She began her career at the Hope Institute for Children & Families, where she designed and implemented its first-ever music therapy program.
-She serves on the children’s music staff at Laurel United Methodist Church.
-Rachel cohosts the Music Therapy Round Table podcast, and is a member of the Illinois Federation of Music Clubs, American Music Therapy Association, and Illinois Association for Music Therapy.
-Rachel has specialized training in Neonatal Intensive Care Unit Music Therapy.
+Rachel is the founder of Listen & Learn Music, an online resource for music therapists and educators, and author of the book Innovative Income for Music Therapists: Beyond Direct Service & Private Practice.
+Rachel is currently working towards a second master’s degree in counseling at University of Illinois – Springfield and offers counseling services locally through Pepper Brown & Associates.

-Matt Mifflin was born and raised in Springfield,Il and has been a lifelong student of music.
+Matt Mifflin was born and raised in Springfield and has been a lifelong student of music.
 He began playing piano at the age of 3 and guitar at the age of 12.
-Matt has spent the last 7 years in the Chicagoland area teaching students of all ages and abilities while performing in a variety of venues.
-His approach as an instructor is to tailor each lesson according to the individuals age, ability and interest.
+Matt spent 7 years in the Chicagoland area teaching students of all ages and abilities while performing in a variety of venues.
+His approach as an instructor is to tailor each lesson according to the individual’s age, ability and interest.
 Matt enjoys playing and learning to play any instrument he can get his hands on.
-Teaching music has truly become his passion and he’s excited to share it with students at Music Therapy Connections.
+Teaching music is his passion, and he’s excited to share it with students at Music Therapy Connections.